pscally1005/pscally1005.github.io/_posts/misc/unhealthy/2025-01-02-sugar-cookies.markdown

 - sugar cookies
 - white flour
 - all purpose flour
-Description: Happy New Year!
-Vic and I tend to make sugar cookies once a year, and we decided to make them for New Year's Eve.
+Description: Happy New Year!  <a href='/vic'>Vic</a> and I tend to make sugar cookies once a year, and we decided to make them for New Year's Eve.
 While I've never been a big fan of sugar cookies, they're a fun activity to do with a partner or a group.
 Decorating cookies is a great way to bring out creativity and unwind, and they always seem to be a big hit at gatherings.
 If you prefer healthier decorative cookies, you can check out my <a href='/recipes/cut-out-cookies'>Healthier Cut Out Cookies</a>, which have a <a href='/misc/chocolate-benefits'>cocoa</a> base, only a little <a href='/misc/hidden-sugar'>added sugar</a> from <a href='/misc/natural-sweeteners#maple-syrup'>maple syrup</a>, and a homemade frosting.
 You can also check out any of my other healthy <a href='/cookies'>cookie recipes</a>!
 Instructions:
 - In a <a href='https://amzn.to/4adxMft'>medium bowl</a>, whisk together the dry ingredients, and set aside - <a href='/misc/grains#white-wheat'>flour</a>, baking powder, and salt